0xn3va/cheat-sheets/Web Application/HTML Injection/target.md

 # _blank

 Using `target=_blank` allows the linked page to get partial access to the source page through the [window.opener](https://developer.mozilla.org/en-US/docs/Web/API/Window/opener) API.
-The newly opened tab can then change the `window.opener.location` to phishing page or execute javascript on the opener-page.
+The newly opened tab can then change the `window.opener.location` to a phishing page or execute JavaScript on the opener page.

+{% hint style="info" %}
-> In newer browser versions (e.g. Firefox 79+) setting target="_blank" on &lt;a&gt; elements implicitly provides the same rel behavior as setting rel="noopener".
+In newer browser versions (e.g. Firefox 79+) setting target="_blank" on `<a>` elements implicitly provides the same `rel` behavior as setting `rel="noopener"`.
+{% endhint %}

 # References